Rosso84/AnimeGames/README.md

        403 Error: Check your API key is correct

 Try to restart your server and make sure you use the right api key and dont leave any spaces in.
+If the error keeps showing than this is most likely an issue on Steam server.

 If you get the error message when trying to login: